stellakaval/stellakaval.github.io/_projects/deque.md

 ## Overview

-This project, focusing on data structures, involves building implementations of a Double Ended Queue (Deque) using both linked lists and arrays.
+Deque involves building implementations of a Double Ended Queue (Deque) using both linked lists and arrays.

 ## Description